willymcallister/willymcallister.github.io/_articles/linearity-RLC.md

 <details>
 <summary>Should I avoid non-linear circuits?</summary>
 <p>I've gone a little overboard here, perhaps giving the impression that non-linear elements are bad.
 They are great in their own way.
-Every semiconductor device is non-linear (diodes and transistors) and they are used every day by the billions in computers and mobile phones and many other things.
+Every semiconductor device is non-linear (diodes and transistors), and there are billions of them in every computer, mobile phone, and every other electronic gadget.
 Engineers have figured out how to use non-linear devices, and you will, too, as you continue your studies.</p>
 </details>

 ## Summary